wendyverdonk93/docs/content/integrations/accounting and bookkeeping/King/_index.md

 ### King Business Software Import MultiSafepay

-If you would like to import a MultiSafapay accountant export, we would like to kindly ask you to visit our partner's website.
+If you would like to import a MultiSafepay accountant export, we would like to kindly ask you to visit our partner's website.
 [King](https://service.king.eu/) will assist you directly in this.

 ### Accountant Report Export